FREE ITEM

 [PL 3]

-Designed back in the cold war, the FN FAL was once called "the right arm of the free world" due to its ample usage by NATO countries and its aligned countries, exported far and wide through the first and third world alike.
-The design would go on to see over a hundred years of combat, ranging from the early African colonial wars to the very last days of World War 3 in the 2070s, having multiple variants and modifications that is hard to count.
+Designed back in the Cold War, the FN FAL is often called "the right arm of the free world" due to its ample usage by both NATO countries and many other states, having been exported far and wide through the first and third world alike.
+The design would go on to see over a hundred years of combat, ranging from the early African colonial wars to the very last days of World War 3 in the 2070s.
+The rifle has multiple variants and modifications, to the degree that the final amount is hard to count.

-One of the biggest users was Canada, having stockpiles of the weapons that would be given to territorial defense and other second hand units, the variant used by the Canadians was a license built version of the American DSA SA58 FAL, created by David Selvaggio Arms.
-The rifle would still be in service with the Canadian military before its capitulation, meaning that stockpiles of the gun were ripe for the tacking by the NEAF.
+One of the biggest users was the post-Flash Canadian Federation, having stockpiles of the weapon that would be issued to territorial defense and other second-hand units.
+The variant used by the Canadians was based on a licensed version of the American DSA SA-58, created by David Selvaggio Arms.
+The rifle was still in service with the Canadian military at the time of its capitulation in 2164, meaning that individual examples and stockpiles of the gun were ripe for the taking by the Northeast.

 CHRISTMAS 2024: LARGE BOX ZETA [UNATTAINABLE]